 The best part about this is that you can use any task cards or review cards you already have.
 Place one card on each desk and have the students take a piece of paper and a pencil with them from desk to desk.
 (I always added fun music while we did our SCOOTs and the kids were allowed to “dance” at their desks AFTER completing the task there.)

-You can modify this activity is you homeschool by placing the cards all over the house.
+You can modify this activity in your homeschool by placing the cards all over the house.
 Your kiddos simply move from room to room to answer all of the questions.
 I guarantee this will be a crowd pleaser.

 Around the Room